yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ### Static Buckets

-> Note: No driver is present to manage provisioning.
-The COSI controller only automates Bucket/BucketContent binding operations.
+> Note: No driver, and thus no sidecar, are present to manage provisioning.

 #### Grant Access

 1. A `BucketClass` is defined specifically naming an object store bucket.
-1. This `BucketClass` also names a Secret and its namespace.
+1. This `BucketClass` also names an app-based secret and its namespace.
 1. A user creates a `Bucket` in the app namespace, specifying the `BucketClass`.
 1. The COSI controller detects the `Bucket`, sees the `BucketClass`'s secret, and creates a `BucketContent`.
 1. The COSI controller copies the secret referenced in the `BucketClass` to the `Bucket`'s namespace.